 -

-Wind Affinity II Defensive You are a winged sophont creature that can fly at-will.
+Wind Affinity II Miscellaneous You are a winged sophont creature that can fly at-will.

 • Flying occupies 1 concentration slot.